 Chanticleer is a 35-acre public garden outside of Philadelphia, and it is regarded as one of America's top gardens.
 Chanticleer has a staff of six gardeners, and each gardener is responsible for the design, planting, and maintenance of a section of the garden.
 Thus, this book was written by all of the different gardeners.
 As the garden's Executive Director likes to say, “Chanticleer is essentially a large demonstration garden.
 Our guests take away ideas on how to garden in their own home spaces.”

 This is the perfect book for the off-season.
 It's a book that is loaded with beautiful photos and fantastic ideas that are great for planning next year's new landscaping projects.
-This is a beautiful book for browsing and dreaming - and would make a lovely gift for the holidays.
+This is a lovely book for browsing and dreaming - and would make a beautiful gift for the holidays.

 I love what the Executive Director R William Thomas says in the introduction about the value of walking through the garden.
 He wrote: